Gachas: Castilla-La Mancha and Comunidad de Madrid (grass peas)

 Gachas manchegas or gachas de almorta is cooked with flour made from the grass peas (Lathyrus sativus, a legume; almorta).
-Accompaniments for the dish vary throughout La Mancha.
+Accompaniments for the dish vary throughout La Mancha and southern zones of La Alcarria.
 It was generally consumed during the cold winter months.

 The gachas serranas of Cuenca is a local variant, usually served with mushrooms and potatoes (Called zarangullo).
 In the comarca of la Serranía, stewed and pickled pork liver and lung is added to the gachas when the water is added, or is eaten to accompany the gachas.
 Other possible accompaniments include hot chilis or pickled gherkins.

 The gachas murcianas of the Murcia region is a variation of gachas manchegas spiced with caraway (Carum carvi), black pepper and cloves.

 Toxicity of grass pea gachas

 Grass peas, which grow well in dry conditions, can be toxic if eaten over a long period, causing lathyrism.
 Grass-pea products were banned for sale for human consumption in Spain from 1967 to 2018, due to toxicity.
 Grass pea flour remains difficult to obtain outside of Castilla-La Mancha, especially if not mixed with other flours; commercial forms are mixed with wheat flour because of the toxicity of grass peas if often eaten in large quantities.

 Like other forms of gachas, gachas de almorta is resorted to in difficult times.
 Goya in his 1810–1815 The Disasters of War series illustrates the harm that can be done by excessive consumption of grass peas in times of famine in his print Gracias á la almorta (Thanks to the grass pea), about Napoleon's siege of Madrid.
 It depicts a woman who can no longer walk due to lathyrism, surrounded by starving people waiting for bowls of grass pea-based food.